Arroz moro, Cuban black rice and beans

 • Soak 6 ounces of dry black beans in a pot full of 3 cups of water overnight.

-• Bring to a boil and cook them for about 60 minutes, stirring frequently.
+• Bring to a boil and cook the beans on medium heat for about 60 minutes, stirring frequently.
 Be careful not to let the beans dry out completely or they will burn.

 • If they are absorbing the water too quickly, add 1 cup of water.

-• After softening the beans for 60 minutes, transfer them to a bowl with 1 1/2 cups of its cooking liquid.
+• After softening the beans for 60 minutes, transfer 1 1/2 cups of beans to a bowl with 3 cups of its cooking liquid.
 Set aside.

-• Follow the recipe using the softened black beans with their reserved liquid in place of the canned beans.
+• Follow the recipe using the softened black beans with their reserved liquid in place of the canned beans and water.

 1.